Sidex71/ULMnet/README.md

 devtools::install_github("Sidex71/ULM")
 ```

-A full guide on the usage of ULM can be found in the package vignettes
+A full guide on the usage of ULM can be found in the package website,
-or the full tutorials below
+vignettes, or the full tutorials (see below)

 ## Dependencies